 The healthcare industry feels a severe provider shortage in the mental health sector.
 According to HRSA data, 6538 practitioners are currently needed, which affects 125 million people across the US.
 Since the lack of practitioners is likely to remain, technology seems the only promising solution.

 Artificial intelligence based on natural language processing (NLP), speech recognition, and visual perception, can substitute some routine tasks of practitioners.
+NLP in healthcare allows computers to decypher the latest human speech terms and text.
 Clinicians, especially in physiatry, have little time to interact with patients.
 They solve acute problems while missing everyday monitoring and staying in touch.
 The use of AI technology in mental health eliminates this problem.
 Applications communicate with patients to help them deal with everyday problems and collect data on their mental health.

 Virtual assistants also process the information collected from patients to guide clinicians on the therapy and enable data-driven diagnosis.
 Besides, they can detect sharp changes in patients’ condition to alert doctors about possible risks.
 For example, AI algorithms can spot changes in the human voice, speech pace, and word choice that may point to depression, mania, or even schizophrenia.
 Without mental health using AI, healthcare professionals would need more time to recognize these subtle signs.